Fleeg/fleeg-platform/CODE_OF_CONDUCT.md

 Conduct may be permanently removed from the project team.

-This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community (like our mailing list, Slack, Twitter, Facebook, etc.).
+This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community (like our mailing list, Gitter, Twitter, Facebook, etc.).

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting a project maintainer.
 All complaints will be reviewed